SamuelRoper/comp2850-minimal-solution/submission_template.md

 ## [Privacy & Ethics Statement](#privacy--ethics-statement){.header} {#privacy--ethics-statement}

--   I confirm all participant data is anonymous (session IDs use P1_xxxx format, not real names)
+-   I confirm all participant data is anonymous (session IDs use P1_xxxx format, not real names), Yes
--   I confirm all screenshots are cropped/blurred to remove PII (no names, emails, student IDs visible)
+-   I confirm all screenshots are cropped/blurred to remove PII (no names, emails, student IDs visible), Yes
--   I confirm all participants gave informed consent
+-   I confirm all participants gave informed consent, Yes
--   I confirm this work is my own (AI tools used for code assistance are cited below)
+-   I confirm this work is my own (AI tools used for code assistance are cited below), Yes

-**AI tools used** (if any): \[e.g., "Copilot for route handler boilerplate (lines 45-67 in diffs)"\]
+**AI tools used** (if any): None

 ------------------------------------------------------------------------